-Mehbooba Mufti, Hasnain Masoodi File Nomination from Anantnag Seat
+Mehbooba Mufti, Hasnain Masoodi File Nomination From Anantnag Seat

 Loading...

-Srinagar: PDP president Mehbooba Mufti and National Conference candidate Justice (retd) Hasnain Masoodi Wednesday filed nomination papers from Anantnag Lok Sabha constituency in Jammu and Kashmir.
+Srinagar: PDP president Mehbooba Mufti, JKPCC president G A Mir and National Conference candidate Justice (retired) Hasnain Masoodi were among 10 candidates who filed nomination papers from Anantnag Lok Sabha constituency in Jammu and Kashmir on Wednesday.

-BJP candidate for the South Kashmir seat Sofi Mohammad Yousuf has already filed his nomination papers.
-Two independent candidates have also filed their nominations since the Election Commission issued notification for the third phase of polls on March 28.

 Loading...